-Reporters, aid workers may travel to North Korea despite ban: U.S.
+U.S. bans travel to North Korea from September 1, says Americans should leave

+WASHINGTON (Reuters) - A ban on travel by U.S. passport holders to North Korea will take effect on Sept.
+1 and Americans in the country should leave before that date, the U.S. State Department said on Wednesday.

-WASHINGTON (Reuters) - Journalists and humanitarian workers may apply for exceptions to a new ban on U.S. citizens' travel to North Korea, the State Department said in a public notice on Wednesday.
+Journalists and humanitarian workers may apply for exceptions to the ban, the department said in a public notice.

-The U.S. government last month said it would bar Americans from traveling to North Korea due to the risk of "long-term detention" in the country.
+The U.S. government last month said it would bar Americans from traveling to North Korea due to the risk of "long-term detention" there.

+The ban comes at a time of heightened tensions between the United States and North Korea, which has been working to develop a nuclear-tipped missile capable of hitting the United States.

+North Korea will become the only country to which Americans are banned from traveling.

 American student Otto Warmbier, sentenced last year to 15 years' hard labor in North Korea, returned to the United States in a coma on June 13 after being released on humanitarian grounds, and died June 19.
 The circumstances surrounding his death are not clear, including why he fell into a coma.